 Non-resident trapping is defined as the taking, capturing or killing of wildlife with traps.

-Resident and non-resident fur dealers are defined as purchasing or selling of furs, hides, pelt of fur bearing animals or alligator.
+Resident and non-resident fur dealers are defined as purchasing or selling of furs, hides, pelt of fur-bearing animals or alligators.

 Non-resident trapping licenses are required to have a $2,500 forfeiture bond.

 Resident and non-resident fur dealer licenses are required to have a $5,000 forfeiture bond.
 If the fur is from raccoon only, a bond is not required.

 Commercial licenses and forfeiture bonds must be renewed by April 1 of each year.

 The premium that you pay for a Georgia Trapping or Fur Dealer Forfeiture Bond is dependent on credit.
 Our rates start at $100 with good credit.
 Contact our Surety Bond Specialists for a free quote.